hyphacoop/worker-coop-scripts/README.md

 ## About This Repo

 This is a repository of one-off scripts that we might like to run regularly.
-They can be run nightly or regularly, using [CircleCI's workflow feature][workflows].
-We use it like a publicly visible cron of "safe" and "public" scripted tasks, with secret environment variables hidden.
+They can be run nightly or on any other schedule, using [CircleCI's workflows feature][workflows].
+We can use CircleCI and its workflows almost like a publicly visible cron of "safe" and "public" scripted tasks, with secret environment variables hidden.
 The schedule is set in the [`.circleci/config.yml`][config] file within this repo.

    [workflows]: https://circleci.com/docs/2.0/workflows/